slsa-framework/slsa-verifier/README.md

 ### Use Homebrew on macOS

-If you are using macOS and Homebrew, then you can install the verifier using this [formula](https://formulae.brew.sh/formula/slsa-verifier).
+If you are using macOS and Homebrew, then you can install the verifier using this community-maintained [formula](https://formulae.brew.sh/formula/slsa-verifier).

 ## Available options